 During warm and dry weather, the aphids grow vigorously.
 To make matters worse, they release a sticky substance called honeydew that attracts ants and causes sooty mold to the plant.

 For mild infestation, you can spray the orchid with a jet of lukewarm water to wash the infected area.
 You can then immerse the infected part of the plant in a solution of insecticidal soap and water.

 If there is limited exposure, then you can also remove it by hand or use a damp cotton swab.

-The leafhopper is tiny, white sap-sucking flies that are found the underside of leaves, on the flower, and at new growth.
+The leafhopper is tiny, white sap-sucking flies that are found on the underside of leaves, on the flower, and at new growth.
 To get rid of it, you can hang the sticky fly traps or use an insecticide to kill the leafhopper.

 Mealybugs are widespread orchid pests.
 These are oval, fluffy gray-white insects with filaments projecting from their bodies.
 These are often found under the leaves, new growth, flowering buds.
-Like Aphids, they release the sticky honeydew that attract ants and other insects.
+Like Aphids, they release the sticky honeydew that attracts ants and other insects.

 You can treat the mealybugs in the same way as aphids.
 For mild infestation, use a cotton swab and clean the infected area with insecticidal soap or clean it with water and a mild liquid detergent.

 These are sturdy bugs and may take some constant effort to eradicate.
 If these have infested the orchid flowers, then cut off the bloom to prevent spreading.

 The red spider mite is another common orchid pest.
 It’s more prevalent in soft-leaf plants such as Cymbidiums or Lycastes.
 It’s tiny and barely visible to the naked eye.

 You can know if the orchid is infected by red spider mite by paying close attention to the plant and noticing weblike film underside the leaves.
 These are sap-sucking mites that destroy the orchid leaf cells, causing yellowing and irreparable damage to the leaf surface.